RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 #Available values: xterm, tmux - Define the needed tool to be used for windows handling - Default value xterm
 AIRGEDDON_WINDOWS_HANDLING=xterm
 ```

+##### About tmux usage
+To run airgeddon on a headless system (without X Window system) this option (`AIRGEDDON_WINDOWS_HANDLING`) needs to be set to `tmux`.
+Then just run airgeddon as normal and tmux will be opened by airgeddon.
+No need to open tmux first.

 ##### Important notes

 ##### These three options `AIRGEDDON_FORCE_IPTABLES`, `AIRGEDDON_DEVELOPMENT_MODE`and `AIRGEDDON_DEBUG_MODE` are special.
 Because their purpose is a special scenario or development, they are not present on menus to be modified.
 They can be set only modifying the options file or using command line flags.